jmyers7/book/_sources/chapters/13-learning.md

 ```
 &nbsp;

-Along the bottom of the figure, we've listed the target functions $h$ of the stochastic objective functions $J$.
+Along the bottom of the figure, we've listed the loss functions $L$ of the stochastic objective functions $J$.

 We may now state the following theorem, which is a version of {prf:ref}`equiv-obj-gen-thm` for discriminative models: